- Websites have gone from being designed for desktops to mobiles, often clumsily and with reduced usability.

 This would mean, Wroblewski argued, that businesses didn’t miss out on the growing mobile trend.
 They would be forced to focus and refine their design, eliminating extraneous or irrelevant parts, and would have access to some of the (then) mobile-only technologies such as GPS².

-The next step in design evolution: API-first
+The next step in design evolution:

 Given that some websites are still not mobile-first or even mobile-friendly, it may seem strange to be advocating an entirely new design methodology.
 But an API-first approach has too many potential benefits for business to ignore.